 Different Ways to Take Arthritis Medications

-Some people take the DMARD methotrexate as an injection because it may be more effective that way.
-Several biologic drugs (a subset of DMARDs) have to be injected because there are no pill forms available.
+Injected medications: Some people take the DMARD methotrexate as an injection because it may be more effective that way.
+Several biologic drugs (a subset of DMARDs) have to be injected because there is no pill form available.
 While it can be scary to think about using a needle on yourself, your doctor or nurse will show you how to prepare and inject the drug.
 You should get the hang of it fairly quickly.
 If you’d prefer not to do it yourself, ask a friend or family member to learn how and give you the injections.

-The needle is shorter than the ones you’re used to getting at your doctor’s office.
-You’ll place the needle into an area of fat between the skin and muscle, called the subcutaneous layer.
+The needle for each type is shorter than the ones you’re used to getting at your doctor’s office.
 The best places to give yourself an injection are in the side of your thigh or the bottom part of your stomach (a few inches away from your bellybutton).
 If someone is helping you, they can give you the injection in the back of your arm.
 Don’t use the same spot each time you inject to prevent soreness.
 You can rub an ice cube on your skin first to numb the region.
 Then, clean the area with an alcohol swab.

 With the auto-injector, the medicine is already inside the pen.
 You simply take off the cap and hold the device firmly against your skin.
 Then you press and hold the button on the pen, and the needle injects the medicine into your subcutaneous layer.

 Syringes may be either prefilled or empty.
 You’ll have to fill the empty ones yourself from a multi-use vial.
-You pinch your skin with a bit of fat, quickly insert the needle, and push down the plunger to inject the medicine.
+To inject yourself, you’ll place the needle into an area of fat between the skin and muscle, called the subcutaneous layer by pinching the skin.
+Then, quickly insert the needle and push down the plunger.